vadolasi/refluxo-engine/docs/guides/custom-nodes.md

+---
+description: The power of the Refluxo engine comes from its extensibility.
+You can define your own custom nodes to perform any action you need, from calling an API to processing data or interacting with a database.
+This is done by creating a `NodeDefinition`.
+---
 # Custom Nodes

 The power of the Refluxo engine comes from its extensibility.
 You can define your own custom nodes to perform any action you need, from calling an API to processing data or interacting with a database.
 This is done by creating a `NodeDefinition`.